Skip to main content

 Administrator type Description

-Cloud Administrator for Hybrid workloads
+Cloud Administrator for Enterprise workloads

 To access the Druva Dashboard as a cloud administrator: